albertosaurus/audio_glue/README.markdown

 ### Custom adapters

-You may want to create your own adapter which concatenates audio files, if you think the existing one is not efficient or you wanna add some caching.
+You might want to create your own adapter which concatenates audio files, if you think the existing one is not efficient or you wanna add some caching.

 The responsibility of adapters is to build audio data from `AudioGlue::SnippetPacket`.